redsanket/spark/external/spark/guide/pyspark_with_python.rst

 You can grab a working Python 2.7 zip file that has python2.7, numpy, pandas, sklearn, scipy, and matplotlib from here: http://dist.corp.yahoo.com/by-package/yspark_yarn_python/.
 Make sure to put the Python.zip file into hdfs so it gets reused on the nodes, otherwise it will cause issues with running out of inodes.

-If you need Python with more modules than just numpy, pandas, sklearn, scipy, and matplotlib you should create your own Python.zip file following the instructions at: http://twiki.corp.yahoo.com/view/Grid/PySparkIPython#Create_a_Python.zip_with_modules_installed_for_Python_2.7
+If you need Python with more modules than just numpy, pandas, sklearn, scipy, and matplotlib you should create your own Python.zip file following the instructions at: :ref:`swp_addon_packages`

 - Get Python2.zip